SivinX11/esp8266_deauther/README.md

 **Please don't refer to this project as "jammer", that totally undermines the real purpose of this project!**
 If you do, it only proves that you didn't understand anything of what this project stands for.
 Publishing content about this without a proper explanation shows that you only do it for the clicks, fame and/or money and have no respect for intellectual property, the community behind it and the fight for a better WiFi standard!

-## Getting Started

-Visit our new [Wiki](https://github.com/spacehuhn/esp8266_deauther/wiki) on how to recreate this project and use it.
-Happy Hacking!

 ## Credits
 A huge thanks to: